Thomas Haider Early Assurance Program

 Applicants must be UC Riverside undergraduates who meet the following criteria:

-- Graduates of UC Riverside (B.A./B.S.) who have not previously applied to medical school.
+- Graduates of UC Riverside (B.A./B.S.) whose degree was conferred after June 2022 who have not previously applied to medical school.

 Applicants must fulfill the following criteria.